 They upload their ad to the DSP.
 Often these are brief video clips that will be viewed before or during streaming content.
-For example, a user streams a movie to their tablet, and one of these advertisements comes up before the show runs.
+For example, a user streams a movie on their tablet, and one of these advertisements comes up before the show runs.
 On the back end of the DSP, an ad exchanger places the ads as slots for them become available.
 These placements happen in milliseconds.

 Is there a difference between programmatic vs direct response?
 Direct response refers to advertising where the customer is prompted to take action, for example, to click a button to buy, or visit the advertiser’s site to buy a new product.
 Direct response is more common in the programmatic world, but a direct response ad can be sold either directly or programmatically.

-In programmatic advertising, the advertiser is buying impressions, or viewings, with a demographic for audience rather than placement on a specific medium.
+In programmatic advertising, the advertiser is buying impressions, or viewings, with a demographic for an audience rather than placement on a specific medium.
 How does programmatic advertising work?
 Here’s a brief summary of the RTB process in programmatic advertising explained.

 There are two platforms connected to each other by an ad exchanger.
 On the buy side, advertisers, either directly or through the interface of programmatic advertising companies, use the demand side platform, or DSP, to enter their ads and the characteristics of the audience they want to reach.
 They can be extremely specific.
-Demographic programmatic advertising examples can be as hyper targeted as “all Samsung users between the ages of 21 and 35 who visited auto sales sites in the last month.”
+Demographic programmatic advertising examples can be as hyper-targeted as “all Samsung users between the ages of 21 and 35 who visited auto sales sites in the last month.”